-10 The IFA entails: i) "shared ways of working and the deployment of inter-Party teams working together across institutional boundaries and action areas"; ii) Agreement to operate in an Integrated Matrix Structure to be developed and refined by the Senior Leadership Team (SLT); iii) All staff will contribute to both a Center(s)/or the SO and a Global/ Regional Group, while continuing to be employed or contracted by their Center/Alliance/SO; iv) Agreement to collaboratively develop and operate according to common internal rules and practices, and implement common internal business systems; v) Affirmation that Centres are the essential buildings blocks of the Partnership, with that partnership built on the Centres, their governing instruments, and their host country agreements.
+The rationale for providing research funding to the CGIAR is to accelerate the food systems transformation in the global south, taking the challenges of climate change adaptation and mitigation (reducing GHG emissions) fully on board.
+The overall and principal objective of providing support to the CGIAR from 2023 to 2025 will thus be to encourage and enable a green food systems transformation in the context of climate change.
+Consequently, Danish funding will be considered to be consistent with the OECD-DAC Rio markers, such that the grant is fully aligned with climate while continuing to be employed or contracted by their Center/Alliance/SO; iv) Agreement to collaboratively develop and operate according to common internal rules and practices, and implement common internal business systems; v) Affirmation that Centres are the essential buildings blocks of the Partnership, with that partnership built on the Centres, their governing instruments, and their host country agreements.